 Josh had looked at many Sprinters over the years but Shamu was in far better shape than any other he’d come across.
 Josh and Gene connected enough that Gene felt he’d found the right buyer and they made a deal.
 Josh had big plans for Shamu but initially just threw down an oriental rug and put a few lawn chairs in the back hitting the road for the beach with surfboards in tow.
 He and his girlfriend had ultimately planned to do a full-blown “vanlife” camper conversion and drive the van through Baja California, taking a ferry across the Sea of Cortez to mainland Mexico, and eventually all the way to visit friends in Costa Rica in search of the perfect wave.
 The couple had a vacation planned to Portugal so Shamu sat quietly for a week or two after the purchase.
 While in Portugal it seemed as if half the country was living in a van, and Josh was full of ideas ready to embark on his conversion when they returned.
 However while away, Josh’s girlfriend found out she was expecting a baby.

-Completely surprised by the alternate life plan they had been presented with, Josh and his girlfriend concluded that they had to sell Shamu after only several months to get a car more appropriate for the new family on the horizon.
+Completely surprised by the alternate life plan they had been presented with, Josh and his girlfriend concluded that they had to sell Shamu after only several months, to get a car more appropriate for the new family on the horizon.
 At the same time, we were planning a fall road trip to explore the Cape Breton Island Highlands in Nova Scotia and had been toying with the idea of a vehicle we could more comfortably travel in, camp out of and save some fuel expenses over our beloved 22 year old Toyota Land Cruiser or Heavy ¾ Ton Pickup.
-We love both of these vehicles but had been enticed by the romantic vanlife images trending everywhere these days and neither are great on fuel.
+We love both of these vehicles for what they are, but had also been dreaming of the ultimate vehicle for decades and had always been intrigued with cargo vans.
+The interest far predated the romantic tiny house and “vanlife” images trending everywhere these days.
 It was more of a daydream than real life pursuit, but we were always curious of how a van might enhance our frequent road trips.
-We perused renting a campervan as a trial but couldn’t find anything nearby other than large RVs which are not our cup of tea.
+If it didn’t contribute, we could always sell it to someone with more use for it.
+We perused renting a campervan as a trial but couldn’t find anything nearby other than large RVs which are not really our thing.

 After researching our new purchase we soon realized what a gem we had lucked into and our fear of the unknown subsided as we got to know and trust the old body style, 5 cylinder, diesel powered T1N Sprinter van.
 The newer body style Sprinters are known as NVC3 (models from 2007+), and have a newer model six cylinder diesel engine with a far more elaborate fuel delivery and emissions system to meet stringent U.S. emissions requirements.
 The newer vans can run only on low-sulfur diesel.
 It turns out the complexity of the newer engines is responsible for the reliability issues many Sprinter owners complain of that litter the internet and are documented via mechanical nightmares.
 The complex systems on the newer vans have many electronic sensors – and any single one can act up and lead to complex and expensive, difficult to diagnose issues when something goes wrong.
 There are horror stories of the thousands of dollars people spend trying to fix their vans before ultimately selling and switching to another van manufacturer, or reverting to the older T1N (like we have) out of frustration with the newer vans.
 Even those who purchase brand new Sprinters with factory warranties, complain of the number of times they’ve been towed and left without their vans.
 People still love the newer Sprinter vans for their utility but the complexity of the electronic and mechanical systems combined with reliability concerns are serious downfalls, so much that Mercedes is introducing a gas-powered Sprinter option for 2019, in hopes of eliminating these concerns – of course at the cost of reduced fuel economy.

 Another big con on the newer NV3 vans for the overlander or vanlifer is the fact that any Sprinter newer than 2007 requires low sulfur diesel fuel.
 This is not an issue in the United States per se, but low sulfur diesel is still predominantly a commodity that is only available in the United States.
-Most other countries in the world do not even offer an option of low sulfur diesel fuel, it is simply not available and the newer vans cannot run regular diesel fuel!
-Thus, the six cylinder NV3 Sprinter van is a vehicle that can only be driven in the U.S. and Canada where low sulfur diesel fuel is sold.
+Most other countries in the world do not even offer an option of low sulfur diesel fuel, espeically in the remote areas.
+The fuel is simply not available and the newer vans cannot run regular diesel fuel without modifications eliminating the emissions control devices.
+Thus, the six cylinder NV3 Sprinter van is really a vehicle that can only be driven in the U.S. and Canada where low sulfur diesel fuel is sold.
 The previous model T1N Sprinters like Shamu, have no such restraints and can run on both low sulfur and regular old diesel fuel, available anywhere world-wide.
 There are even people who convert the T1N engines to run on fryer oil grease!
 Yep, that means the T1N is perfect for the Pan-American Highway, the Sahara Desert, traveling across Mongolia, or exploring Iceland, while the 2007 and newer Sprinters sold in the U.S., are basically confined to this country.
 Lookup how many people travel the Pan American Highway and the world in T1Ns, you’ll be amazed.

 The great news for us is that Shamu, being a T1N Sprinter van with the OM647 5-cylinder diesel engine, has a reputation for reliability and to be extremely long-lasting and dependable vehicles so long as basic maintenance is followed.
 FedEx used T1N Sprinters for many years, even after they moved to NCV3s, and would keep the T1Ns in service until they had 400-600k miles, with minimal service needed along the way.
 Many companies still have T1N Sprinters in their fleets today and commercial drivers rave about them, as they rarely leave them stranded or hustling to figure out alternatives for their deliveries.
 The newer NV3s on the other hand have a reputation for being expensive to repair and constantly in the shop and are thus not nearly as desirable as a result.
 We got the good one!